cerndb/spark-dashboard/README.md

 # Spark Performance Dashboard

-This repository is meant to streamline the deployment of Apache Spark Performance Dashboard using containers technology.
+This repository provides the tooling and configuration for deploying an Apache Spark Performance Dashboard using containers technology.
-It is implemented using Grafana, InfluxDB, and the [Spark metrics system](https://spark.apache.org/docs/latest/monitoring.html#metrics).
+The monitoring pipeline is implemented using the [Spark metrics system](https://spark.apache.org/docs/latest/monitoring.html#metrics), InfluxDB, and Grafana.

 **Why:** Troubleshooting Spark jobs and understanding how system resources are used by Spark executors can be complicated.
 This type of data is precious for visualizing and understanding root causes of performance issues.